Hardy (singer): 2018–2020: Debut EPs, Hixtape, Vol. 1, and A Rock

-In October 2018, he released an EP titled This Ole Boy, which he promoted by joining Wallen's If I Know Me Tour.
+After parting ways with CJ Solar's band the year prior, in October 2018 he released an EP titled This Ole Boy, which he promoted by joining Wallen's If I Know Me Tour.
 This was followed in 2019 by the single "Rednecker", which became Hardy's first song to chart on the Billboard Hot Country Songs chart, peaking at 23, and a second EP titled Where to Find Me.
 To support the EP, Hardy joined Florida Georgia Line on their Can't Say I Ain't Country Tour.

 Hardy also co-wrote Florida Georgia Line's singles "Simple" and "Talk You Out of It", Blake Shelton's singles "God's Country" and "Hell Right", "Drop" by Dallas Smith, Chris Lane's single "I Don't Know About You", and Jameson Rodgers' debut single "Some Girls".

 In September 2019, Hardy released a collaborative mixtape titled Hixtape, Vol. 1, which featured a total of 17 artists including Thomas Rhett, Keith Urban, Tracy Lawrence, Jake Owen, Trace Adkins, Joe Diffie, Zakk Wylde, Cole Swindell, Dustin Lynch, and Morgan Wallen.

 Hardy was set to be on tour with Thomas Rhett in 2020 for Rhett's Center Point Road Tour, but the tour was postponed due to the COVID-19 pandemic.
 In September 2020, Hardy released his debut album A Rock, which included his single "One Beer", originally released on Hixtape, Vol. 1, which was released a year prior.
 He was also featured on Dallas Smith's single "Some Things Never Change".